Dionismaximus/Survey-Project3/README.md

 - If possible, optimize the survey_question function.
 It has lots of repetitive code blocks
 - Add the capability to add all responses and their percentages in most_common_response worksheet

+## Optimization
+The functions survey_questions and calculate_popular_reply originally had a much larger code size and many repeating blocks of code.
+I found a solution to make this part of the code quite concise and retain the same functionality.

 ## Testing
 I have tested my code doing the following:
 - Checked the code for syntax errors on this [website](https://extendsclass.com/python-tester.html).